Admissions

 The Admissions Process

-Please note: At this time we are not offering scheduled tours due to end of year exams.
-If you are coming from out of town, please email jmcdermond@scmoq.org and we will find a time to show you around campus after the students are finished testing.
+*Please note: During this summer, we are getting a face lift inside the building.
+Thanks to Cathedral’s annual ball and CASPA, we are getting new flooring and paint throughout.
+If you are coming from out of town, please email jmcdermond@scmoq.org and we will find a time to show you around the parts of campus we can access.

 What to expect after you apply:

 The admissions team will contact you to schedule placement testing and shadow days once your application is complete.
 Please note, current teacher referrals, birth and baptism certificates and prior testing/report cards can be uploaded directly to the portal and are needed for a complete application.
-Once an application is complete, placement testing and shadow days are conducted, the admissions team will review application portfolios and reach out to parents/guardians with decisions.
+Once an application is completed online, placement testing and shadow days will be scheduled, Finally, the admissions team will review fully completed application portfolios and reach out to parents/guardians with decisions.
 Decisions are typically sent out within 2 weeks of application portfolio completion.

 Applications are still open for the 26-27 school year.
 Please note, grades Pre 1st, 2nd, 5th and 8th are full at this time.
-If you apply for one of the above grades, you will be added to our waitlist.
+If you apply for one of the above grades, you will be added to our waitlist if accepted.

 Upcoming Admissions Events

-December 13, 2025 – Re-enrollment begins for Current families and newly accepted PreK, Kindergarten, Pre-First, and First grade families
+December 15, 2026 – Re-enrollment begins for Current families

 Shadow Experience